Turkeys Erdogan Orders Expulsion Of 10 Ambassadors - UrduPoint

 "They must leave here the day they no longer know Turkey," he said, accusing them of "indecency".

+"We are currently in intensive consultation with the nine other countries concerned," the German Foreign Ministry said.

-"Our ambassador has not done anything that would justify the expulsion," Norwegian foreign ministry spokeswoman Trude Maseide told media in her home country, vowing to continue pressing Turkey on human rights and democracy.
+"Our ambassador has not done anything that would justify the expulsion," Norwegian foreign ministry spokeswoman Trude Maseide told media in her home country.

+She vowed to continue pressing Turkey on human rights and democracy -- comments echoed by Danish and Dutch officials.

+The United States was aware of the reports and was seeking clarity from the Turkish Ministry of Foreign Affairs, a State Department spokesperson said.